saukaite/saukaite/README.md

 # 👋 Hi there, I'm Sandra

 - 🎯 Senior Frontend Engineer with 5+ years of work experience
-- 💻 Built scalable web & mobile apps at Shopify and Oberlo
+- 💻 Passionate about building accessible, performant, and scalable mobile/web applications
 - 🌍 Based in Vilnius, Lithuania | Open to remote opportunities

 ---